ruifernandees/csv-json-converter/CONTRIBUTING.md

 - **Document any change in behaviour** - Make sure the README and any other relevant documentation are kept up-to-date.

-- **Consider our release cycle** - We try to follow SemVer.
-Randomly breaking public APIs is not an option.

 - **Create topic branches** - Don't ask us to pull from your main branch.

 - **One pull request per feature** - If you want to do more than one thing, send multiple pull requests.